Chili (1 Cup)

 Portion Control

-Keep an eye on your portion sizes.
-Eating smaller portions can prevent large spikes in blood sugar levels.
+Pay attention to portion sizes.
+Eating smaller portions can help prevent spikes in glucose levels.

 Stay Hydrated